TedThompson/c2t/README.md

+## Preamble

+I have created this fork for the sole purpose of presenting a compiled binary for Windows.
+It was built in Windows 10 (64bit), using MinGW.
+I expect it would work for 32bit as well, but I make no promises.
+In fact I make no promises it will work on anything or for any purpose.

 ## Introduction

 `c2t` is a command line tool that can convert binary code/data and/or Apple-1/II Monitor text, as well as 140K disk images, into audio files suitable for use with the Apple-1 and II (II, II+, //e) cassette interface.